waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   `path_finder` Dynamic Obstacle Failure (Turn 24138): The tool generated a path through a tile that was temporarily blocked by a moving NPC (GRAMPS, ID 2).
 Conclusion: The tool's logic is sound, but my strategy must account for dynamic obstacles.
 Temporarily freezing key NPCs may be a valid tactic for reliable navigation in cluttered areas.
     *   **Position Hallucination (Turn 25169-25171):** I hallucinated that a `path_plan` to move from (4, 18) to (3, 18) was successful.
 The system warning on turn 25172 confirmed the move failed and I was still at (4, 18).
 Root cause: Failure to verify my position in the Game State after the path execution.
 Corrective action: Added a new core principle to always verify my position.
     *   `path_finder` Warp Impassability Bug (Turn 25470): The tool incorrectly classified warp tiles as impassable.
 Correction (Turn 25471): The tool's script was updated to remove `WARP_CARPET_*` and `DOOR` from the impassable list.
-    *   `path_finder` Game Corruption Trigger (Turn 26095): The tool's output, when executed via a long `path_plan`, triggered a catastrophic game corruption. **Conclusion:** The tool's A* logic is sound, but the game engine appears to have a stability bug related to rapid, multi-tile movements. **Mitigation Strategy:** Avoid using `path_plan` for long or complex paths.
+    *   `path_finder` Game Corruption Trigger (Turn 26095): The tool's output, when executed via a long `path_plan`, triggered a catastrophic game corruption. **Conclusion:** The game engine appears to have a stability bug related to rapid, multi-tile movements. **Mitigation Strategy:** Avoid using `path_plan` for long or complex paths.
 Prioritize short paths or manual, turn-by-turn movement to reduce the risk of triggering this engine bug.
     *   **Position Hallucination (Turn 26194):** I hallucinated that a `path_plan` to move from (9, 3) to (2, 12) was successful.
 A system warning on the next turn confirmed the move failed.
 Root Cause: Failure to verify my position in the Game State after the path execution.
 This re-confirms the importance of my new core principle to always verify position.

-## V. Tile Traversal Rules
+## III.
+Tile Traversal Rules
 *   Traversable: FLOOR, TALL_GRASS, LONG_GRASS, DOOR, LADDER, WARP_CARPET_RIGHT, WARP_CARPET_DOWN.
 *   Impassable (Verified): WALL, WINDOW, CUT_TREE, SIGN, BOOKSHELF, BLACKBOARD, MART_SHELF, BUOY, TV, TOWN_MAP, BIRD, HEADBUTT_TREE, FRUIT_TREE, PRINTER, WATER, CAVE, PC, COUNTER, VOID.
 *   One-Way Traversal: